EllianaPetrin/EllianaPetrin/README.md

 ### Hi there 👋

+-I am a student at Eastern Washington University

+-I am interested in learning about java

+-My favorite hobby is staring at my cat

 <!--
 **EllianaPetrin/EllianaPetrin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.